Fabiana Dadone: Biography

 Fabiana Dadone graduated in law from the University of Turin and was a practicing lawyer in Ceva; however, she never passed the exam for the habilitation to be a lawyer.

-In 2013 she was elected to the Chamber of Deputies for the first time; she was then re-elected also in the 2018 election.
+In 2013, she was elected to the Chamber of Deputies for the first time and was subsequently re-elected in the 2018 election.

 On 16 September 2018 The Blog of the Stars (official organ of the Five Star Movement) announced in a post that Fabiana Dadone became new contact of the "Rousseau platform" (the web platform created by Gianroberto Casaleggio), for the Network Shield function.
 She took the place of Alfonso Bonafede, who was appointed Minister of Justice in the first Conte Government.

 On 25 June 2019, after being chosen by Luigi Di Maio, she was voted by the membership base to become a member of the Board of Arbitrators of the Five Star Movement.

 On 4 September 2019, she was appointed Minister of Public Administration in the Conte II Cabinet.

 On 13 February 2021, she was appointed Minister of Youth in the Draghi Cabinet.